heilandd/NFCN/README.md

 ```

-You can export the most and less connected genes 0.5 and 99.5 quantil for DE analysis.
+You can export the most and less connected cells for DE analysis.
 We integrated an output file for the VisLab (a visualizer of gene expression data).
 This is helpful to further analze your data.
 Visit https://github.com/tumormetabolismfr/Vis_Lab1.5 for more information.

 ```
  --VisLabOutput T